Anti-Scruffy/UnityAR/README.md

 # UnityAR
-An unity project on Augmented Reality using Vuforia Augmented SDK
+An unity project on Augmented Reality using Vuforia Augmented SDK...